forestbloomglitch/wellington-fintech-rails-api/WARP.md

 ## Project Overview

-This is the **Wellington FinTech Rails API Suite** - a comprehensive financial services API designed for New Zealand's regulatory environment.
-The project demonstrates enterprise-grade Rails development with deep compliance integration for RBNZ, IRD, and FMA requirements.
+This is the **Wellington FinTech Rails API** - a learning project demonstrating Rails development with New Zealand regulatory compliance research.
+The project shows understanding of RBNZ, IRD, and FMA requirements through sample data and API structure.

-**Current Status**: This is a planned architecture repository containing documentation and configuration.
-The actual Rails application structure needs to be generated.
+**Current Status**: This is a demonstration/learning repository with Rails application structure, sample compliance data, and development environment configuration.

 ## Quick Start